 If you do not type in a new value for any of the axes, then FarmBot will maintain its current position along that axis and only move the needed axis or axes.

 Thebutton with a icon will instruct FarmBot to find the home position for all axes in the order Z, Y, X.

 FarmBot must have home-finding hardware such as encoders, stall-detecting stepper drivers, or limit switches in order to automatically find the home position.

 (0, 0, 0) to the move absolute input fields.
 Note that the go to home behavior will move all three axes at once.

 The photos panel.button will take a photo at FarmBot’s current location and provide progress updates of the capture and upload process in realtime.
 Photos can be viewed in the

 View the latest, recent maximum, and recent average MOTOR LOAD for each each axis by clicking the load indicator bars below each axis label.

 Motor load indicators are only available for FarmBot Express bots with STALL DETECTION enabled.

-To view a graph of motor positions over time, toggle ON the motor position plot in the menu of the panel.
+To view a plot of motor positions over time, toggle ON the motor position plot in the menu of the popup.